8W9aG/scrapy-tor-downloader/README.md

 Meta field to add this per request is: `tor2web_proxy`

+### tor_reset_session

+Whether to reset the TOR session before processing the request.
+This field only exists in the meta on the request as `tor_reset_session` and is a boolean.

 ## Usage example :eyes:

 In order to use this plugin simply add the following settings and substitute your variables: